 10. Lack of Accountability

-Signs That Someone Has an Entitlement Mentality
+Signs of an Entitlement Mentality

 1. Excessive Expectation of Special Treatment